vuongvu1/github-issues-explorer/README.md

 ![Delete Comments](screenshots/delete-comments.png)

-User can delete comments on every issues, noted that you can only delete your own comments or other's comments on your own issues.
+User can delete comments on every issues, noted that user can only delete their own comments or other's comments on user's issues.
 The page will automatically update after user delete a comment.